firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 Underneath, stretching from shoulder to shoulder across his back, was the tattoo of a coiling black snake.
 The tip of the tail touched the base of his neck, the narrow head with its red eyes was set perfectly between his shoulder blades.
 The detailed scales made the entire snake ripple with the illusion of movement.

-Half the continent know that tattoo, or at least knew stories about it.
+Half the continent knew that tattoo, or at least knew stories about it.
 Even now, twenty years after the destruction of Hapkei Fortress, few men would dare try to wear such a thing, and there were no artists who could match the work of the great Wong Hulan.

 Still she hesitated, and the old man spoke.